fitzroyacademy/web-app/README.md

 	* Which segments are completed or not
 	* Current, active segment
 	* Last segment viewed, within a lesson
+	* Last MM:SS viewed of the last viewed lesson
 	* Last course viewed (inherited by the lesson, above)
 * Main viewing pane (segment level):
 	* Resources